By Carolyn Bach | Sr. Manager, Faculty and Knowledge & Research Program

 It’s no secret that legal analytics resources are becoming ingrained in seemingly all aspects of the legal profession.
 And if you work with business entities/companies in your practice (negotiating, litigating, etc.) you’re not excluded.
 Check out this enhancement to Context, an already-handy analytics tool for lawyers.

-The latest addition to the Lexis Analytics™ suite, Context offers benefits for litigators researching judges, courts and expert witnesses.
+Context offers benefits for litigators researching judges, courts, and expert witnesses.
 In this enhancement, Context adds company profiles to its analytics toolkit.
 This valuable resource can provide you with powerful market insight and competitive intelligence.

 So…what kind of information can you find in a Context company profile?
 It’s packed with litigation history, financial information and relevant news about the company.
 That information is then arranged in an intuitive dashboard format, so you can quickly pull insights and plan your next move.